 This is an Ayurvedic a medicated sesame based oil remedy used among other things for sinusitis and headaches.

 Please note that AYUSH sent out an updated advisory which also contains an Ayurvedic anti-malarial (Vishama Jwara) drug formulation AYUSH-64, which was field tested and used particularly in drug resistant malaria cases in India.
 What makes this interesting is Elon Musk’s recent tweets on efficacy of anti-malarial quinine/hyroxychloroquine for COVID-19 following reports of use of this drug by some doctors across the world.
 Subsequently on March 19th in a press conference the US President mentioned potential use of hydroxychlorquine.
 A FDA COVID-19 update states “The FDA has been working closely with other government agencies and academic centers that are investigating the use of the drug chloroquine, which is already approved for treating malaria, lupus and rheumatoid arthritis, to determine whether it can be used to treat patients with mild-to-moderate COVID-19 to potentially reduce the duration of symptoms, as well as viral shedding, which can help prevent the spread of disease.”
 WSJ has also opined on the subject.
+Here is some data accumulated by James Todaro on the subject.

 Other pertinent things: